Treatment of chronic fatigue syndrome (systemic exertion intolerance disease)

 - University of Pennsylvania School of Medicine

-Chronic fatigue syndrome (CFS), also known as systemic exertion intolerance disease (SEID), is a complicated and sometimes controversial disease characterized by unexplained, persistent, and relapsing fatigue.
+Chronic fatigue syndrome (CFS), also known as systemic exertion intolerance disease (SEID), is a complicated and sometimes controversial disease characterized by unexplained persistent and relapsing fatigue.
 There is evidence of underlying abnormalities in the nervous system, the immune system, and metabolic function in affected patients.
-However, diagnosis can be difficult due to the lack of a diagnostic test with adequate sensitivity and specificity.
+However, diagnosis can be difficult due to the lack of a test with adequate sensitivity and specificity.
 The long-term prognosis is unpredictable, and only about 15 percent of patients make a full recovery.

 The treatment of CFS/SEID will be reviewed here.
 The clinical features and diagnosis of this disorder and the approach to the patient with fatigue are discussed separately.
 (See "Clinical features and diagnosis of chronic fatigue syndrome (systemic exertion intolerance disease)" and "Approach to the adult patient with fatigue".)